 A selection of the best galleries from around the world.
-More galleries and museums can also be found on each city guide here.
+More galleries and museums can also be found on each city guide.

-The Boros Collection is a private contemporary art collection on display in an impressive bunker in the centre of Berlin.
-To visit you must book a tour a few months in advance.
-The collection changes over every 4 years.
+The Boros Collection is a private contemporary art collection on display in an overwhelming bunker in the centre of the city.
+To visit you’ll need to book a tour (a few months) in advance.
+Well worth the foreplanning.

-Another private collection in Berlin.
-The Hoffmann’s began collecting art in the 1960s and moved to an old factory in Berlin in the 90s.
-You can now visit said factory and their lived-in collection in their home each Saturday.
+A private collection on display in Berlin.
+The Hoffmann’s began collecting art in the 1960s and moved to an old factory in Berlin’s centre in the 90s.
+You can now visit said factory and their lived-in collection at their home each Saturday.
 Booking a tour is essential.

 Gallery for international modern and contemporary art in London housed in a much-loved and iconic former power station (converted by Swiss architects Herzog & De Meuron).

 A performing arts centre in the Barbican Estate of the City of London and the largest of its kind in Europe.
 The centre hosts classical and contemporary music concerts, theatre performances, film screenings and art exhibitions.
 It also houses a library, three restaurants, and a conservatory.

 A free museum and library that aims to challenge how we all think and feel about health.
 Through exhibitions, collections, live programming, digital, broadcast and publishing, they create opportunities for people to think deeply about the connections between science, medicine, life and art.